eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Description: Time in seconds of how long pre-flight request responses can be cached by clients
 Default value: `3600`

-### Configuring trust sources
+### Configuring trust

-Verifier Endpoint verifies whether the Issuer of a Verifiable Credential is trusted or not using an external Trust Service.
+Verifier Endpoint verifies whether the Issuer of a Verifiable Credential is trusted or not using an external service.
+Currently, only [eudi-srv-trust-validator](https://github.com/eu-digital-identity-wallet/eudi-srv-trust-validator) is supported.

-To configure the Trust Service, use the following environment variables:
+To configure the service, use the following environment variables:

 Variable: `VERIFIER_TRUST_SERVICEURL`
-Description: The URL of the Trust Service.
+Description: The URL of the service to use for trust verification. __If no URL is configured, all Verifiable Credentials Issuers are considered trusted.__
+Default value: none

 Variable: `VERIFIER_TRUST_ATTESTATIONS_XX_ATTESTATIONTYPE`
 Description: The type (`vct` or `docType`) of the Attestation.

 Variable: `VERIFIER_TRUST_ATTESTATIONS_XX_SERVICETYPE`
-Description: The Service Type the Issuer of the Attestation with type `VERIFIER_TRUST_ATTESTATIONS_XX_ATTESTATIONTYPE`.
+Description: The Service Type of the Issuer of the Attestation with type `VERIFIER_TRUST_ATTESTATIONS_XX_ATTESTATIONTYPE`.
 Possible values: `pidprovider`, `eaaprovider`, `qeaaprovider`, `pubeaaprovider`, `walletprovider`

 Variable: `VERIFIER_TRUST_DEFAULTSERVICETYPE`